 Chicago, Illinois 60657

 Fans of tasty pastries and coffee were saddened by the closing of Bad Wolf in 2015, and tremendously relieved months later when Val Ballado, a baker at Bad Wolf, announced she was taking over the space and relaunching as Loba.
 There isn’t a pastry here you won’t want to eat (look at this red mole sourdough croissant.
 Look at it!) and the coffee program is serious as well.
-It’s the only shop in Chicago at which you’ll consistently be able to grab a cup from Grand Rapids’ excellent Madcap Coffee.
-That combination of excellent pastries and a roaster I really admire (and don’t often see in NYC) makes Loba the shop I’m most likely to hit on any given visit home.
+It’s the only coffee shop in Chicago at which you’ll consistently be able to grab a cup of Grand Rapids’ excellent Madcap Coffee.
+That combination of excellent pastries and a coffee roaster I really admire (and don’t often see in New York) makes Loba one of the best coffee shops in Chicago.

 2012 West Fulton Street